- The cost of tooth bonding usually ranges from $300 to $600. The price depends on the location of the tooth and the extent of the treatment.

 The insurance is likely to reimburse an oral exam and teeth cleaning.
 Dental bonding itself is covered only in some cases.

-If the procedure is recommended by a dentist, to, for example, fill a cavity, an insurance provider might cover some percentage of the expenses.
+For example, if the procedure is recommended by a dentist to fill a cavity, an insurance provider might cover some percentage of the expenses.
 If restoration is done for cosmetic reasons (for example: to fix mamelons teeth), you’ll have to pay out-of-pocket.
 Teeth whitening won’t be refunded, even when bonding is medically advised.

 There are no yearly maximums or limitations of treatment.
 It also applies to cosmetic procedures.
 Dental plans can be used independently of insurance or when you reach the annual limit.